mnnuahg/StamicCGRA/README.md

 # Outline
 This is an experimental project to implement dynamic dataflow execution on CGRA.
 In contrast to static dataflow execution, dynamic dataflow execution allows different iterations of a loop to be executed in parallel, with tags attached to tokens to differentiate the iterations they are beloning to.
 In this project we implement special instructions for the PEs (processing elements) of the CGRA to assign new tags to a token when the token enters a loop, to restore old tag to a token when the token leaves a loop, and to find tokens with matching tag when an operation requires multiple input tokens.
-The tag assignment/restore/matching are performed in static dataflow fashion by group of PEs with the special instructions.
+The tag assignment/restore/matching are performed in static dataflow fashion by group of PEs with the special instructions, hance the name StamicCGRA.

 This project is tested on the simulator of Icarus Verilog, but not yet on any FPGA or real chips.